 The ABS Executive

 Justin has been President of the ABS since 2016.
 When he is not busy pursuing societal matters, he works as an Associate Professor at the Hawkesbury Institute for the Environment.
 Here he leads the Lab of Animal Ecology, home to an international ensemble of students that work on charismatic species in remote parts of the world.
 He is also co-founder of 'BATsLAB', a recent initiative to create a much-needed academic destination for bat research in Australia.
 Earlier this century, Justin conducted his PhD (Cantab) on the social organization of Australian flying-foxes and has been fascinated with these weird and wonderful creatures ever since.

 Moni became First Vice-President in 2016.
 As an ecologist, she is particularly interested in bats, bat ecology and conservation, but has a soft spot for the white-striped free-tailed bat (Austronomus australis), her study species.
 She is actively involved in urban bat studies, including the supervision of PhD students.
-Moni works at the Queensland Environment Department as environmental officer.
+Moni works as an environmental officer in South Australia.

 Lindy has been on the executive of the ABS for longer than she can remember and continues to be passionate about the ABS and the conservation of bats more broadly.
 She gets great satisfaction and enjoyment out of helping graduate research students and has co-supervised over 20 projects on bats.
 She also loves talking to community groups about bats and changing attitudes and perceptions.
 She is employed as a principal research scientist with the Victorian Department of Environment, Land, Water and Planning, at the Arthur Rylah Institute for Environmental Research, undertaking and managing research projects on threatened species, including bats, to improve their management and conservation.